ebiven/book-recommendations/README.md

 * "Thanks for the Feedback: The Science and Art of Receiving Feedback Well" - Douglas Stone
 * "Thinking, Fast and Slow" - Daniel Kahneman

+## ...on productivity

+* "Deep Work: Rules for Focused Success in a Distracted World" - Cal Newport
+* "Digital Minimalism: Choosing a Focused Life in a Noisy World" - Cal Newport
+* "Drive: The Surprising Truth About What Motivates Us" - Daniel H. Pink
+* "The Effective Executive: The Definitive Guide to Getting the Right Things Done" - Peter F. Drucker
+* "Finish: Give Yourself the Gift of Done" - Jon Acuff
+* "Getting Things Done: The Art of Stress-Free Productivity" - David Allen
+* "The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results" - Gary Keller
+* "Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency" - Tom DeMarco
+* "When: The Scientific Secrets of Perfect Timing" - Daniel H. Pink

 ## ...on leadership

 * "Dare to Lead: Brave Work.
 Tough Conversations.
 Whole Hearts." - Brene Brown